rxanders35/aispipeline/README.md

 ## Use Case ##
-Understanding AIS data, especially in particular bodies of water, allows one to get snapshot into the economic and geopolitical situation of a given region, as well as granular information about the flow of goods, the actors involved, and potential supply chain risks.
+Understanding AIS data, especially in particular bodies of water, allows one to get a snapshot into the economic and geopolitical situation of a given region, as well as granular information about the flow of goods, the actors involved, and potential supply chain risks.